 Telecommunications are essential to any business, whether you have a storefront with foot traffic or a purely online business.
-While it is true that some consumers prefer to do everything digitally, there are still times that having that physical voice to talk to is necessary.
+While it is true that some consumers prefer to do everything digitally, there are still times when having that physical voice to talk to is necessary.

 You may not need a PBX with all the bells and whistles.
 Your analog systems still work for what your business needs.
 But, as you’ve seen, that won’t last for long.
-The way we see it, there are three options for POTS Line Replacement moving forward:
+The way we see it, there are three options for POTS Replacement moving forward:

 - Completely rip and replace your entire communications solution, including all internal and external networking, and replace all equipment with digital-enabled devices.
 Sounds fun, right?

 - Connect your analog devices to a digital system with tools such as POTS IN A BOX® which can take the analog signals from your analog devices and convert them to digital and enable them to be sent over the digital version of the PSTN.

 - Stay where you are.
 While this will work…it won’t work for long.
 And you’ll still find yourself back here at the end.

 It really is.
 Instead of a long, disruptive total makeover of your entire system that will cost you thousands of dollars, you can be done in hours with minimal disruption and low cost to both your bottom line and your mental health.

 Regardless of how your system is set up, with a full analog solution, a combination of analog and cellular or LTE, and more, the POTS IN A BOX® is an LTE/Cellular/Wi-Fi/PSTN/FirstNet-capable router that can enable many combinations of legacy analog wireline in-band Voice, M2M, Data, DTMF, Analog Data Modem Tones, Fax and Alarm System Signals.
 These functions – historically supported by POTS Lines – can be delivered via POTS IN A BOX® and carried over LAN or WAN internet connections such as fiber optics or cable connections.